sowjing/accounts-ui/README.md

 1. Add a transaction to bank account
 2. Print statement with last 5 transactions
-3. List transactions based for a month, and between a time range
+3. List transactions for a month and for a time range
 4. Search and sort transactions